WILD MUSHROOM RISOTTO WITH THYME AND FRIED SAGE

 6 large garlic cloves, chopped

-2 tablespoon fresh sage chopped (+ 20 fresh sage leaves left whole for garnish)
+2 tablespoons fresh sage chopped (+ 20 fresh sage leaves left whole for garnish)

-2 tablespoon fresh thyme leaves, removed from stems
+2 tablespoons fresh thyme leaves, removed from stems

 1 teaspoon salt

 1 teaspoon black pepper

 1 cup arborio rice